alpozcan/stox/README.md

 * `prediction` : The predicted percentage change for the ticker code.

-* `volatility` : Average change in price based on all samples.
+* `volatility` : Average change in price based on all test samples.

-* `MAE` : Mean Absolute Error against test data.
+* `MAE` : Mean Absolute Error against test samples.

 * `alpha` : `volatility / MAE`